chillenzer/memmansurvey/README.md

 ## GPUMemManSurvey
-Evaluating different memory managers for dynamic GPU memory allocation.
+This benchmarking suite evaluates different memory managers against the Gallatin memory manager for dynamic GPU memory allocation.

 This is a fork of the original GPUMemManSurvey found at `https://github.com/GPUPeople/GPUMemManSurvey`.